 This should be carried out by a specialist not connected with the playground operator or manager.
 Essentially it looks at vandalism, minor and major wear, long-term structural problems, changes in Standard compliance and design practice, risk assessment etc. Such inspections are offered by insurance companies, playground equipment manufacturers, commercial companies and safety organisations, such as RoSPA.
-Organisations should be checked to ensure their inspections are acceptable to insurance companies and suitable professional indemnity (at least £5 million) is carried.

 It is recommended that staff carrying out the regular inspections should have undertaken some basic training in playground inspections.
 Contractors should be able to provide evidence of training.
 Training courses are available from RoSPA.
 For single playground operators, the training may be linked to the annual inspection.

 Where inspections are carried out by commercial companies it is helpful to have an independent random check by an independent organisation such as RoSPA.
 This is especially necessary for inspections which are contracted out to, for example, a landscape contractor.
 An internal systems audit can be useful for larger organisations.

 No inspection programme is worthwhile unless a structure exists for repairing faults and replacing parts.
 A system should exist for recording and checking on repairs.
 The manufacturer's original parts should be used if they are available.

 No playground equipment should be purchased without details of inspection and maintenance requirements.
 A note should be kept of the age of the equipment and a special inspection carried out before the expiry of the warranty.